nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 5. More specific error messages so that the messages are not too long to improve readability
 6. Allow a contact to have multiple phone numbers, emails, addresses and social media handles
 7. If `edit` command does not actually edit the contact, raise an error message to the user
+8. Additional validation checks for email address
+      1. Email domain portion should have more than one domain label